Python-Code-Jam-2024-Royal-Redshifts/citadel/README.md

     <img src ="/assets/citadel.png" alt="Citadel profile image" height="200em">
     <br>
     <br>
-    <p>Citadel is <em>the</em> Discord bot to use at your next study jam.
+    <p>Have you ever been overloaded by information you need to study?
+Do you need a method that's more interactive and enjoyable to use?
+Then Citadel is <em>the</em> Discord bot to use.
 It incorporates the best parts of services such as Quizlet and Kahoot, and combines them into a seamless interface that everyone can use (well, people that have Discord anyway).</p>
 </div>

 ## Current features include: